xaderfos/uxntal-mode/README.md

 ## Screenshot

-uxntal-mode with gruvbox-dark-medium theme on a vanilla Emacs installation
+uxntal-mode on gruvbox-dark-medium and whiteboard theme on a vanilla Emacs installation

 ![uxntal-mode screenshot with misterioso theme on a vanilla Emacs installation](uxntal-mode.png)